 Parts 1 and 2 – presenting features of the product and creating pie charts

 Here’s how you can show your text information in a new way.
-With the help of simple shapes (puzzle diagram and pie chart) the data looks way better than it would in the black and white table.
+With the help of simple shapes (puzzle diagram and pie chart), the data looks way better than it would in the black and white table.
 You can easily change numbers and adjust colors to your brand ones in the template.

 Personally, I am tired of seeing endless bullet points or lists even without them.
-That’s why I propose proven way of showing the list without actually creating one.
+That’s why I propose a proven way of showing the list without actually creating one.
 Take a look at the picture above and notice that if you put the text on two sides and add icons – it will look more catchy.